martinsadab/A-Predictive-Torque-Demand-Approach-for-Energy-Management-in-Dual-Motor-BEVs/README.md

 ### Normal load (F<sub>z</sub>) Constraint

+See report section 4.1.2 for the analytical proof which shows that the constraints will not be violated given the prediction model and current formulation.
+Also see results section 5.5 and 5.7 to see the results from simulation.

 ### Slip ratio (&sigma;) Constraint
+See report section 4.1.2 for the analytical proof which shows that the constraints will not be violated given the prediction model and current formulation.
+Also see results section 5.5 and 5.7 to see the results from simulation.

 ## Solver
 The C/GMRES solver is used to solve the nonlinear MPC problem at each time step.

 ## Rule-based Logic
+This is implemented as an if-else logic.
+See its implementation in the Matlab function (Torque_Constraints) See figure 2 below for its description.

 <img src="./Images/rule-based-logic.png" alt="Rule-based Logic" width="500">
+Figure 2: Rule-based Logic

 ## Results